 - Keeping clean digital records of all transactions, receipts, and invoices.

-- Using accounting tools that support multiple currencies and recurring billing.
+- Using accounting and invoicing tools like Bookipi that support multiple currencies and recurring billing.

 This is where automation plays a huge role.
 Instead of manually tracking everything in spreadsheets, agency owners can automate recurring financial tasks—like invoicing, reporting, and reconciling accounts—with the right tools.